This is the fiberglass hull version.

 In 1965 a river patrol force was formed to control the rivers of Vietnam designated “Game Warden” and was controlled by the U.S. Navy.

-They had no craft suitable for the work, and the press of time precluded the normal design processes.
+They had no craft suitable for the work, and the pressure of time precluded the normal design processes.

 Approaches were made to the commercial market, and a craft was found that generally matched the requirements.